-Joanna Poole is a Lead Specialist Teacher supporting children and young people on the Autistic Spectrum.
+Joanna Poole is a Secondary/College Lead supporting children and young people on the Autistic Spectrum.

 Joanna Poole was born and raised in Bedford, the daughter of well regarded educators.
 Several close family members are on the Spectrum, so she has a good understanding of the joys and challenges of living with, and providing workable strategies for, autistic loved ones.